learn-co-students/flatiron-bnb-methods-v-000/TUTORIAL.md

 end
 ```

-3. Finally, we want our `City` class to be able to return the city with the most reservations.
-The logic here is the same as finding the highest_ratio_res_to_listings method, only comparing a count of reservations instead.
+Finally, we want our `City` class to be able to return the city with the most reservations.
+The logic here is the same as finding the `highest_ratio_res_to_listings method`, only comparing a count of reservations instead.

 ```ruby
 def self.most_res